-The curved felt hat, flowing bandanna, loaded holster, tough jeans, rodeo gear, boots and spur … the dusty horizon, the sweat on the leather gloves and the the thundering sound of the hooves … sounds familiar?
+The curved felt hat, flowing bandanna, loaded holster, tough jeans, rodeo gear, boots and spur … the dusty horizon, the sweat on the leather gloves and the thundering sound of the hooves … sounds distantly familiar?

 James Bond and Convergence apart, after having sparked many an imagination for long … the next frontier which seems to be truly hitting the brain is wearable computers.
 These are miniature silicon devices integrated with your clothing or intelligent wearable accessories like belts, watches, shoes that can provide an array of monitoring and wireless communication functions.
 There are already several organisations conducting research on the next frontier of wearable/plug-gable/implantable technologies.